 - Although most water heaters last 10–15 years, it's best to start shopping now for a new one if yours is more than 7 years old.
 Doing some research before your heater fails will enable you to select one that most appropriately meets your needs.

 - Lower Water Temperature.
 Keep your water heater thermostat set at the lowest temperature that provides you with sufficient hot water.
 For most households, 120°F water is fine (about midway between the “low” and “medium” setting).
 Each 10°F reduction in water temperature will generally save 3–5% on your water heating costs.

 - Conserve Water.
 Your biggest opportunity for savings is to use less hot water.
 A family of four each showering five minutes a day can use about 700 gallons per week.
 Other opportunities for limiting hot water use are by using short cycles for wash and by making sure to run full loads of dishes.
 Also, water-conserving showerheads and faucet aerators can cut hot water use in half.
-If you have an electric water heater and are interested in Low Flow Showerheads, please stop by PenLight’s office to request and receive two free energy efficient showerheads.

 - Insulate Your Existing Water Heater.
 If your electric water heater was installed before 2004, installing an insulating jacket is one of the most effective do-it-yourself energy-saving projects, especially if your water heater is in an unheated space.
 The insulating jacket will reduce standby heat loss—heat lost through the walls of the tank—by 25–40%, saving 4–9% on your water heating bills.
 Water heater insulation jackets are widely available at minimal costs.
 Always follow directions carefully when installing an insulation jacket.